Jordantsui/newblog/README.md

 # newblog
-This is my first commit.
+This is my first commit.haha